An intensive training program for emerging documentary filmmakers and producers.

 Taking place every November during IDFA, IDFAcademy gives emerging international filmmakers the opportunity to meet a broad spectrum of highly esteemed documentary professionals willing to share their knowledge of the industry.

-Taking place from November 10 to 13 in Amsterdam, IDFAcademy during IDFA is open to directors and producers making their first or second film, who have proven their talent on a national scale and would like to expand their career internationally.
-Although the program is not project-driven, participants should have a project or finished film during their attendance.
+In 2022, IDFAcademy during IDFA took place from November 10 to 13 in Amsterdam and was open to directors and producers making their first or second film, who have proven their talent on a national scale and wanted to expand their career internationally.
+Although the program is not project-driven, participants had a project or finished film during their attendance.
 This ensures that participants are constantly applying the general knowledge and advice to their own documentary during the four-day program.
-A new generation of filmmakers and producers is prepared to succeed on the international documentary market by creating an exchange between established professionals, institutes, and the filmmakers (directors and producers) of the future.
+A new generation of filmmakers and producers was prepared to succeed on the international documentary market by creating an exchange between established professionals, institutes, and the filmmakers (directors and producers) of the future.

 After the last couple of years during which IDFAcademy had to take place in hybrid form – both online and in person – it was with great delight that it could be back in full swing again.
 This meant that no less than 100 participants attended in person, hosted by our new venue Internationaal Theater Amsterdam (ITA), which served as IDFA's Festival Center.
 Sessions and talks included Laura Poitras’ Master Talk, speakers such as former Guest of Honor Gianfranco Rosi, director of this year's opening film Niki Padidar, and many more.

 Applications for IDFAcademy will open again June 1 and close August 1